 Holme Building is set to become Camperdown campus’ new favourite place to eat and socialise with the opening of the latest food and beverage offering, Courtyard Restaurant and Bar.

-So that’s our overview on adjusting tone across the two axes.
+So that’s our overview on adjusting voice as well as tone.
 Big subject.
 There’s a book in there somewhere, I’m sure of it…